erinmikailstaples/stripe-agents/README.md

-# Stripe Agent with Galileo Integration
+# Galileo's Gizmo Ecommerce Demo - Stripe Agent

-🤖 An intelligent AI agent that handles Stripe payments using natural language.
+🤖 **Galileo's Gizmo** - An intelligent ecommerce AI agent leveraging Galileo's Agent Reliability tools that handles Stripe payments using natural language.
 Built with TypeScript, powered by OpenAI, and monitored with Galileo.

-**What this does:** Talk to the agent in plain English like "Create a payment link for my $99 course" and it automatically handles all the Stripe API calls, creates products, sets up payments, and logs everything for monitoring.
+**What this does:** Talk to Gizmo in plain English like "Create a payment link for my $99 gadget" and it automatically handles all the Stripe API calls, creates products, sets up payments, and logs everything for monitoring in your Galileo dashboard.

 ## ✨ Features

-- 💳 **Natural Language → Stripe API**: "Create a payment link for my course" → Real Stripe payment link
+- 💳 **Natural Language → Stripe API**: "Create a payment link for my tech gadget" → Real Stripe payment link
 - 🧠 **AI-Powered**: Uses OpenAI GPT models to understand your requests
 - 📊 **Full Monitoring**: Every action logged and analyzed with Galileo
 - 🔒 **TypeScript**: Fully typed for reliability and great developer experience